Offered by the Department of Psychiatry at Beth Israel Deaconess Medical Center, a teaching hospital of Harvard Medical School.

 Clinical State of the Art

-Michelle Friedman-Yakoobian, PhD and Matcheri S. Keshavan, MD
+Michelle Friedman-Yakoobian, PhD, Robert M. Goisman, MD, and Matcheri S. Keshavan, MD

 See Accreditation

-Topics in this course will include a brief review of the development of behavioral and cognitive treatments as well as an overview of newer, third-wave CBT treatments such as mindfulness and acceptance and commitment therapy (ACT); practical applications of CBT and related treatments for anxiety disorders, including panic, phobias, obsessive-compulsive disorder, and post-traumatic stress disorder; mood disorders; principles underlying the development of cognitive remediation for schizophrenia, mood disorders, ADHD, mild cognitive impairments, and autism; social skills training and cognitive restructuring for psychotic disorders; and the relationship of CBT to psychodynamic psychotherapy.
+Topics in this course will include: a brief review of the development of behavioral and cognitive treatments as well as an overview of newer, third-wave behavioral treatments such as mindfulness and Acceptance and Commitment Therapy (ACT); practical applications of CBT and related treatments for anxiety disorders including panic, phobias, obsessive-compulsive disorder, and post-traumatic stress disorder; mood disorders; principles underlying the development of cognitive remediation for schizophrenia, mood disorders, ADHD, mild cognitive impairments, and autism; social skills training and cognitive restructuring for psychotic disorders; and the relationship of CBT to psychodynamic psychotherapy.
 We will also review efficacy data and therapeutic mechanisms for cognitive remediation approaches and discuss cognitive therapy approaches for bipolar disorder and for the treatment of delusions, hallucinations, and negative symptoms of schizophrenia.
 We will in part utilize a case presentation format, in which a case illustrating the subject matter of that morning will be presented and then discussed using the principles just developed.
-Live roleplaying exercises will also be used to illustrate the application of skills.
+Live role-playing exercises will also be used to illustrate the application of skills.
 Participants will be invited to present their own cases for consultation.

 Upon completion of this activity, participants will be able to: